 As quarantines drag on and the coronavirus pandemic shows few signs of ending anytime soon, it’s become increasingly difficult to have safe sex.

-People are starting to get creative about their sexual endeavours, from using large body pillows to online Zoom orgies.
+People are starting to get creative about their sexual endeavors, from using large body pillows to online Zoom orgies.
 But the question of when it will be safe for many people to have in-person sex again has yet to be answered.

 Insider spoke to three people navigating sex during the coronavirus pandemic to find out how people are finding intimacy — and at what cost.